Midnight in the Garden of Good and Evil: Background

 Berendt gave the finished manuscript to his agent, Lynn Nesbit, who enjoyed it but said it was "too local" and that no publisher would take a chance on it.
 She gave the manuscript back to Berendt, who found Suzanne Gluck, another agent.
 Within a week, she had four major publishers bidding for it.
-Random House were the successful bidders.
-It was published in January 1994, fourteen months after Berendt finished writing it.
-They did not change a word of the manuscript.
+Random House was the successful bidder.
+Midnight in the Garden of Good and Evil was published in January 1994, fourteen months after Berendt finished writing it.
+The publisher did not change a word of the manuscript.

-In tone, Midnight in the Garden of Good and Evil is atmospherically Deep South coastal (Savannah, Georgia, and Beaufort, South Carolina) and Southern Gothic, depicting a wide range of eccentric personalities in and around Savannah.
+In tone, the book is atmospherically Deep South coastal (Savannah, Georgia, and Beaufort, South Carolina) and Southern Gothic, depicting a wide range of eccentric personalities in and around Savannah.

 The central narrative concerns the shooting of Danny Hansford, a local male prostitute, characterized as "a good time not yet had by all" by Prentiss Crowe, a Savannah socialite.
-The perpetrator was respected antiques dealer Jim Williams, who was also his employer and casual sexual partner.
-Hansford's death resulted in four murder trials, with the final one ending in acquittal after the judge finally agreed to a change of venue to move the case away from the Savannah jury pool.
-The book describes Williams' version of the killing, which is that it was in "self-defense"—the result of Hansford, who was prone to fits of rage, shooting at Williams with a gun that was on display, and Williams shooting back to protect himself—and not murder, pre-meditated or otherwise, by Williams.
-The death occurred in Williams' Mercer House home, the ground floor of which is now a museum.
+The perpetrator was respected antiques dealer Jim Williams, who was also Hansford's employer and casual sexual partner.
+Hansford's death resulted in four murder trials, with the final one ending in acquittal, after the judge finally agreed to a change of venue to move the case away from the Savannah jury pool.
+The book describes Williams's version of the killing, which is that it was in "self-defense"—the result of Hansford, who was prone to fits of rage, shooting at Williams with a gun that was on display, and Williams shooting back to protect himself—and not murder, pre-meditated or otherwise, by Williams.
+The shooting occurred in Williams's Mercer House home, the ground floor of which is now a museum.

-The book highlights many other notable Savannah residents, including The Lady Chablis, a local transgender woman, club performer, and entertainer.
+The book highlights many other notable Savannah residents, including The Lady Chablis, a local transgender woman, club performer and entertainer.
 Chablis provides both a Greek chorus of sorts as well as a light-hearted contrast to the more serious action.
 Chablis was given a dedicated chapter, as was Emma Kelly, the "Lady of 6,000 Songs."